-For years the government told us marijuana has no medical value and it especially bad for children.
+But for years the government and doctors have told us marijuana has no medical value and it especially bad for children.

 In another article here at BigBudsMag.com, you read about a mass migration of people to Colorado.
 They’re seeking medical marijuana high in CBD so they can save their children’s lives with it.

 In clinical and case studies, CBD has been amazingly helpful in mitigating extreme forms of autism, and halting seizures in children with epilepsy.